arm/remoteproc-runtime-example-lightbulb/README.md

 This example is fully containerised and can be build with `docker compose up --build` and then run with [remoteproc-runtime](https://github.com/arm/remoteproc-runtime)

+Alternatively, services can be run independently:
 See the [webapp README](./webapp/README.md) for instructions on deploying the web application side.
-See the [zephyr firmware README](./zephyr/README.md) for instructions on building and deploying the zephyr firmware side .
+See the [zephyr firmware README](./zephyr/README.md) for instructions on building and deploying the zephyr firmware side.